software-students-fall2022/web-app-exercise-team-18-1/README.md

 ## Running the App

 Please use the .env file supplied in our (team-18) team chat on Discord to run the app using the correct mongodb uri.
-You can run the app using `python app.py`.
+You can run the app using `python app.py` or `flask run`.